 4 Telescope Control & Data Acquisition Computers

-There are four "user" computers at the 1.3-meter telescope (in addition to special-function computers described in later sections of the manual):
+There are three "user" computers at the 2.4-meter telescope (in addition to special-function computers described in later sections of the manual):

-All four computers share a network PostScript laser printer (both single and double sided black and white only) and share the raw data disks.
+All computers share a networked PostScript laser printer (b&w) and their main home and data disks.

-All four computers can also communicate via the mountain network (via ssh and scp) with their opposite numbers at the 2.4-m Telescope: hiltner, krakatoa, agung, and vesuvius.
+All computers can also communicate via the mountain network with their equivalents at the 1.3 m McGraw-Hill Telescope.

 4.2.1 Turning the machines on